-The Center for Complex Networks and Systems Research (CNetS) is part of the Pervasive Technology Institute of Indiana University and the School of Informatics and Computing.
+CNetS is part of the Luddy School of Informatics, Computing, and Engineering and a partner of the Indiana University Network Science Institute (IUNI).
 The center was established in 2009 to consolidate and enhance the research efforts of the complex systems group, which has been active within the School since 2004.

 CNetS embodies mathematicians, physicists, biologists, psychologists, cognitive scientists, information scientists, linguists, and computer scientists, emphasizing lively and multidisciplinary teamwork with other research groups within the university, in the US and abroad.
-For example, within IU we presently have joint collaborations with the Cognitive Science Program, the Biocomplexity Institute, the School of Library and Information Science, the Department of Psychological and Brain Sciences, the Center for Data and Search Informatics, the Data to Insight Center, and other groups within Informatics.
-Outside IU, CNetS is part of the Complex Networks Collaboratory together with the Institute for Scientific Interchange in Torino, Italy, and the Centre de Physique Théorique at the University of Marseille, France.
-CNetS is also affiliated with the FLAD Computational Biology Collaboratorium at the Instituto Gulbenkian de Ciencia in Lisbon, Portugal.
-Finally, we have strong collaborative and support ties with the University of Turin’s Computer Science Department, Google Research, and Yahoo!
+For example, within IU we presently have or have had in the past joint collaborations with the Cognitive Science Program, the Biocomplexity Institute, the Department of Information and Library Science, the Department of Psychological and Brain Sciences, the Data to Insight Center, and other groups within Informatics.
+Outside IU, CNetS has active collaborations with the Institute for Scientific Interchange in Torino, Italy, the Department of Computer Science at the University of Turin, and the FLAD Computational Biology Collaboratorium at the Instituto Gulbenkian de Ciencia in Lisbon, Portugal.
+Finally, we have strong collaborative and support ties with Google Research and Yahoo!
 Research.

-CNetS is a member of WSTNet, the Web Science Network of Laboratories established by the Web Science Trust, which combines some of the world’s leading academic researchers in Web Science.
-CNetS is also a member of the Gephi Consortium, which supports the development of Gephi, an open source software for the visualization and analysis of large networks in real-time.
+IUNI is a member of WSTNet, the Web Science Network of Laboratories established by the Web Science Trust, which combines some of the world’s leading academic researchers in Web Science.
+We are also academic partners of First Draft, a coalition dedicated to improving skills and standards in the reporting and sharing of information that emerges online.
+Finally, CNetS is a member of the Gephi Consortium, which supports the development of Gephi, an open source software for the visualization and analysis of large networks in real-time.

 I-COMPLEX-L is a mailing list of IU people with a general interest in complex systems.
 To subscribe, send an email to this address with the subject: subscribe I-COMPLEX-L YourFirstName YourLastName (leave the body of the message empty).